High Performers vs. High Potentials: What’s the Difference?

 The table above shows that the

-• top 1% accounts for 10% of organizational output
+• top 1% accounts for 10% of organisational output

-• top 5% accounts for 25%, of organizational output
+• top 5% accounts for 25%, of organisational output

-• top 20% accounts for 80% of organizational output
+• top 20% accounts for 80% of organisational output

 In Conclusion

-Looking at the above, we know why HiPos are often sought after and receive special attention from organizations.
-However, before pouring millions into a HiPo identification process, organizations need to start with the basic construct of differentiating between a high performer and a high potential.
-Organizations should not fall into the trap of excitedly promoting a high performer who may end up failing with heighten job responsibility and complexity, but rather, promote HiPo’s who are quick to embrace and adapt to bigger roles.
+Looking at the above, we know why HiPos are often sought after and receive special attention from organisations.
+However, before pouring millions into a HiPo identification process, organisations need to start with the basic construct of differentiating between a high performer and a high potential.
+Organisations should not fall into the trap of excitedly promoting a high performer who may end up failing with heighten job responsibility and complexity, but rather, promote HiPo’s who are quick to embrace and adapt to bigger roles.

 Want to know how to retain High Potential?
 Read here now.